 If you have a spouse and children who also need extensions, then you'll need to file a Form I-539 for them—they can all be included on a single Form I-539.
 Note that each additional family member beyond the first must submit a separate Form I-539A.

 Your employer will also need to submit a new Labor Condition Application (LCA) for any extensions beyond the three-year period of initial USCIS approval of your H-1B petition.
-Unlike in the past, it is not enough for the employer to submit the Form I-129 with evidence that the LCA is pending -- your employer must actually receive certification of the LCA from the Department of Labor (DOL) first, and submit the certified LCA.
+Unlike in the past, it is not enough for the employer to submit the Form I-129 with evidence that the LCA is pending: your employer must actually receive certification of the LCA from the Department of Labor (DOL) first, and submit the certified LCA.

 Before or after approving your extension, USCIS has the power to conduct a site visit, and interview you and your supervisors in person, through its Fraud Detection and National Security (FDNS) office.

 To qualify for most nonimmigrant (temporary) visas, applicants must prove that they do not secretly intend to live permanently in the United States.
 However, many H-1B applicants apply for a green card while in the U.S., often through the same employer that sponsored them for the H-1B.
+That is considered acceptable for H-1B visa holders, because of a doctrine known as "dual intent."

 Only two circumstances will make you eligible for more than six years on an H or L visa.
 The first is if you have an approved preference petition (for a U.S. green card) and are otherwise eligible for adjustment of status but for the unavailability of an immigrant visa due to the waiting period created by per-country limits.
 In such a situation, you'd want to include a copy of your I-140 approval notice with the extension petition.